dmitriyteteruk/offsite-labs/iotcentral-lab1-6.md

 ![](lab1/lab1-37.PNG)

 Now both updated tiles should look good.
-Click `Save` button on top-left part of the window to svae you default dashboard view devices.
+Click `Save` button on top-left part of the window to save you default dashboard view devices.

 ![](lab1/lab1-38.PNG)